The Dual Living Dream: A Guide to Zoning and Permitting for Duplex Homes in Sydney

 The Low-Down on Duplex Zoning in Sydney

-Zoning regulations allow councils to control the types of developments permitted in residential areas.
-There are several common zoning classifications where duplexes are conditionally allowed in Sydney:
+Zoning regulations allow councils to control the developments permitted in residential areas.
+There are several standard zoning classifications where duplexes are conditionally allowed in Sydney:

 R2 Low-Density Residential

-Permits dual occupancies like duplexes as well as semi-detached and terraced houses.
+It permits dual occupancy, including duplexes, semi-detached, and terraced houses.
 Lots are typically 400 sqm to 700 sqm.
-Duplexes require DA approval and must meet height, setbacks, site coverage and parking regulations.
+Duplexes require DA approval and must meet height, setbacks, site coverage, and parking regulations.

 R3 Medium Density Residential

-Allows dual occupancies, townhouses, terraces, villas and apartments.
-Minimum lot size of 300 sqm.
-Developments must be sympathetic to neighbourhood character.
+It allows dual occupancy, townhouses, terraces, villas, and apartments—a minimum lot size of 300 sqm.
+Developments must be sympathetic to the neighbourhood character.
 A height limit of 8.5m generally applies.

 R4 High-Density Residential